eProsima/Discovery-Server-docs/docs/installation.rst

 Linux::

-[SOURCES]$ ./vs import --input discovery-server.repos
+[SOURCES]$ vcs import --input discovery-server.repos

 Windows::

-[SOURCES]> vs import --input discovery-server.repos
+[SOURCES]> vcs import --input discovery-server.repos

 on the **[SOURCES]** directory where the user wants to keep the repositories.